-His most recent video on Rumble is the short clip from Friday when he denied the allegations against him which were published the following day.
+His most recent video on Rumble is the short clip from Friday when he denied the allegations against him, which were published the following day.

-The Rumble channel description reads: “Everybody knows that the old ideas won’t help us.
+His Rumble channel description reads: “Everybody knows that the old ideas won’t help us.
 Religion is dead.
 Capitalism is dead.
 Communism is dead.
 Where will the answers of the next century lie?
 Particularly, when we’re facing a mental health epidemic and ecological meltdown.”

 He also has a dedicated subscribers’ area on the online community platform Locals, where members can sign up for a minimum 60 US dollars (£48) a year – or enter a higher amount if they wish to donate more – in order to access special bonus content from Brand, as well as the opportunity to interact with him directly.